bidurbs/LetMeGiveExam/README.md

 Key Features:
 - admin can create subjects and create questions for specific subject.
-- admin can uplaod questions from Excel file.
+- admin can upload questions from Excel file.
 - Can define global settings for exam.

 - user can register and login to system